taehoryu/arepo-tutorial/docs/_sources/Session4.rst.txt

 you should see an executable ``Arepo``.
 Now you are ready to run!

-3. A few tips
+4. A few tips
 ======================================================

 These are few useful tips.

-1. An AREPO domain with box size `L` starts from 0 to `L`, not `-L/2` to `L/2`.
-So you need to re-adjust the domain origin to make sure that (0, 0, 0) is at the left bottom corner of the domain.
+1. The AREPO domain with box size `L` starts from 0 to `L`, not `-L/2` to `L/2`.
+So you need to re-adjust the domain origin to make sure that (0, 0, 0) is at the bottom-left corner of the domain.

 2. To comment out in the parameter file, use ``%``.
 However, use ``#`` to comment out in the configuration file.